JuliaMath/Polynomials.jl/docs/src/extending.md

 ```

 Multiplication defaults to a code path where the two polynomials are promoted to a common type and then multiplied.
 Here we implement polynomial multiplication through conversion to the polynomial type.
 The [direct formula](https://londmathsoc.onlinelibrary.wiley.com/doi/pdf/10.1112/jlms/s1-36.1.399) could be implemented, but that isn't so illustrative for this example.
+See the `SpecialPolynomials` package for an implementation.

 ```jldoctest abstract_univariate_polynomial
 julia> function Base.:*(p::MutableDensePolynomial{B,T,X},